yousefmrashad/bookipedia/README.md

 - **Retrieval-Augmented Generation (RAG)**
   - Utilization of advanced RAG techniques to achieve high groundedness, and context and answer relevance.
-  - Utilization of GPT-3.5 for generating insights, and accurate and reliable answers.
+  - Utilization of GPT and Gemini LLMs for generating insights, and accurate and reliable answers.
   - Capable of retrieving information both from the book content and through web research.

 ### Functional Features